haxneeraj/how-to-remove-public-from-laravel-urls-and-redirect-to-https-using-htaccess/README.md

 </IfModule>
 ```

-# Remove "public" from URL and Redirect HTTP to HTTPS in Laravel

 ## 2. Move Files to the Public Directory
 Move the `.htaccess` file from the public directory to the root of your Laravel project.